-Staff or faculty seeking additional support may utilize the Employee Assistance Program via CONCERN, which is also accessible 24/7 by calling 1-800-344-4222.
+Staff or faculty seeking support may utilize the Employee Assistance Program via CONCERN, which is also accessible 24/7 by calling 800-344-4222.

 You asked, and we listened!
-To reduce wait-times and meet students' needs, we are implementing Single Session Therapy (SST) where a specific goal can be resolved in one session.
-SST is offered by appointment, and students can receive 2 SST sessions per academic year.
+To reduce wait times and meet students' needs, we have started offering a new service, Single Session Therapy (SST), where a specific goal or concern can be addressed in one session.
+SST is offered by appointment (usually within a week), and students can receive up to two SST meetings per semester.

 Although CAPS staff strive to see students as expediently as possible, there are times during the semester when the center is heavily impacted, most often during midterm and final exams.
 The typical wait for service is 2 weeks.
-There is a $30 no-show fine for any appointment (excluding group therapy) that is not canceled and/or rescheduled prior to the appointment start time.
+There is a $30 no-show fine when a student does not attend an appointment (excluding group therapy) and does not cancel and/or reschedule prior to the appointment start time.

 |Student is in IMMEDIATE danger||Student is NOT IN IMMEDIATE danger|

 Our After Hours line is available from 5:00 PM to 8:30 AM on weekdays and 24/7 on weekends and holidays by calling 415-422-6352 and pressing 2 when prompted for a free mental health consultation by and support from a professional counselor.

 Our All Hours line (855-531-0761) provides free support and consultation to USF students who attend campus locations other than Hilltop; this number is available 24 hours daily including weekends and most holidays.